 Mulch lawn mowing should always be favored over catching clippings for regularly mowed lawns.

 Just as our lawns need more regular lawn mowing due to increased growth rates, so too will our lawns grow laterally too, sending out runners, both above ground and below ground (stolons and rhizomes) into our garden beds, paving, and anywhere else they can find a place to creep into.
+Though for Saint Augustine lawns these only have above ground runners, called stolons.

 Digging out lawn runners from garden beds and paving will be necessary in the Summer growing season, lest our grass takes a foothold into places where we don’t want it, leading to a bigger cleanup job in the future, as well as an untidy garden.